mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 `-r` is rarely used.

-`--quiet` shuts off the normal diagnostic printout of vw.
+`--quiet` shuts off the normal diagnostic printout of progress updates.

+`--progress arg` changes the frequency of the diagnostic progress-update printouts.
+If `arg` is an integer, the printouts happen every `arg` (fixed) interval, e.g: `arg` is 10, we get printouts at 10, 20, 30, ...
+Alternatively, if `arg` has a dot in it, it is interpreted as a floating point number, and the printouts happen on a multiplicative schedule: e.g. when `arg` is 2.0 (the default) progress updates will be printed on examples numbered: 1, 2, 4, 8, ..., 2^n

 `--sendto` is used with another VW using `--daemon` to send examples and get back predictions from the daemon VW.